cadwiki/cadwiki/WebApplication/BlogApp/wwwroot/posts/How-to-reload-a-.dll-into-AutoCAD.md

 Second build of the day
-C:\Temp\MyNewShinyApp.dll          <- visual studio needs this one to stay unlocked C:\Temp\v1.0.0118.0\MyNewShinyApp.dll   <- locked,because it's netloaded into AutoCAD C:\Temp\v1.0.0118.1\MyNewShinyApp.dll   <- reload this into the AppDomain to test your changes
+C:\Temp\MyNewShinyApp.dll          <- visual studio needs this one to stay unlocked C:\Temp\v1.0.0118.0\MyNewShinyApp.dll   <- locked,because it's netloaded into AutoCAD C:\Temp\v1.0.0118.1\MyNewShinyApp.dll   <- I reload this into the AppDomain to test recently compiled changes
 ```
 MSBuild plays a crucial role in this solution.
 It keeps Visual Studio free and clear of AutoCAD's file locks due to netloading.